MRU-MACO-1701-004-202304/lab-instructions/lab-00-hello-codespaces.md

 # Lab-00

-**A brief encounter with GitHub Codespaces.**
+**A brief encounter with GitHub Codespaces and GitHub Classroom.**

-## A Bit of Background
+## What's a Codespace?

-GitHub Codespaces are "fully configured dev environments in the cloud".
-At least according to their landing page.
+[GitHub Codespaces](https://github.com/features/codespaces) are "fully configured dev environments in the cloud", at least according to their PR department.

+I tend to think of a Codespace as a little mini-computer I can access through a web-browser that has software I need for programming pre-installed on it.
+Which I guess is the same thing that the PR department is saying, but with more words.
+That's why I'm not in PR.

+## What's GitHub Classroom?

+[GitHub Classroom](https://docs.github.com/en/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-github-classroom) is a "teaching tool that lets teachers...create and manage...assignments".

+It's used by some instructors (like me) to distribute lab and assignment content.

-## Instructions
+## Overview

-The following exercises will introduce you to a workflow you will use with all labs this semester, as well as most of your assignments.
+The steps below will introduce you to a workflow you will use with all labs - and most assignments - this semester.

-The sooner you get the hang of this, the better - it's much more fun to actually learn how to solve problems with a programming language than to wrestle with the plumbing needed to actually start programming!
+The sooner you get the hang of this workflow, the better - it's much more fun to actually learn how to solve problems with a programming language than to wrestle with plumbing.

-## Exercises
+## Do These Things

+### Step 01: Get the content for this lab

+### Step 02: Open up the content in a Codespace

+### Step 03: Make a change to the content on the Codespace

+### Step 04: Make your changes visible to JP

+### Step 05: Sanity check